engineyard/ey-docs/pages/ip-addresses.md

 ## Add an Address

-  - From the Dashboard for your non-running environment, you click **Boot Instances**.
+  - From the Dashboard for your non-running environment, you click **Boot**.
   - Then for the External Address drop-down you select **Add IP Address** and a new IP address will be allocated for you and assigned this application in this environment.

 ## Detach an Address